 Alex Hajek, Program Coordinator

-Alex is responsible for coordinating and helping to execute the academic and social programming for the Sustainability Minor.
+Alex helps to plan and execute academic and social programming for the Sustainability Minor.
 He is responsible for communications with students, faculty, and Notre Dame's Sustainability Alumni Network.
 Alex also represents the Sustainability Minor on several campus committees, including the University Working Group on Sustainability Research & Education.
 Alex graduated from the College of Wooster in 2017 and previously worked as a researcher and consultant.
 He is currently pursuing a Master's in Environmental Engineering at Notre Dame.

 Natalie Ambrosio, Communications Specialist